MaaSTaaR/539kernel-book/Chapter 2: Let's Start with the Boot Loader.md

 #### x86 Calling Convension

-When a program is running, a copy of its machine code is loaded in the main memory, this machine code is a sequence of instructions which are understandable by the processor, these instructions are executed by the processor sequentially, that is, one after another in each cycle in the processor.
+When a program is running, a copy of its machine code is loaded in the main memory, this machine code is a sequence of instructions which are understandable by the processor, these instructions are executed by the processor sequentially, that is, one after another in each cycle in the processor ^[This is known as *von Neumann architecture* where both code and data are stored in the same memory and the processor uses this memory to read the instructions that should be executed, and manipulate the data which is stored in the same memory.
+There is another well-known architecture called *Harvard architecture* where the code and data are stored in two different memories. x86 uses *von Neumann architecture*.].
 So, when a processor starts a new *instruction cycle*, it fetches the next instruction that should be executed from the main memory and executes it ^[The instruction cycle is also called *fetch-decode-execute cycle*.].
 Each *memory location* in the main memory is represented and referred to by a unique *memory address*, that means each instruction in the machine code of the program under execution has a unique memory address, consider the following hypothetical example of the memory addresses of each instruction in the previous C code, note that the memory addresses in this example are by no means accurate.

 ```{.c}
 100 main() {